duxingyi-charles/Boundary_Sampled_Halfspaces/README.md

 ## Examples

-Data under `/example` directory are used to generate the corresponding figures in the BSH paper.
+`/example` directory contains input data and output results used to generate the corresponding figures in the BSH paper.